 Trying to check in with that tiny glimpse of logic still in there somewhere I reminded myself that it was their job to sell me a dress, but it all felt so genuine.
 I don’t regret buying the dress, it was beautiful and fitted me perfectly.

 But I do have one regret and that’s my reason for writing this post, I want to prevent you from feeling this way after your wedding.

 You’ll (more than likely) only ever buy one wedding dress, so if you were the little girl that I was that ran around with a pillowcase on your head as a veil and your mum’s prettiest heeled shoes, then don’t rush this once in a lifetime shopping trip.
 Don’t let everything be a checklist, another tick in a box that will never need ticking again.
-Visit as many different bridal shops as you can, enjoy the special treatment, try on as many dresses as you can and then when you’ve milked the whole dress buying experience for everything it’s got, you won’t regret buying ‘the one’ whether it was a bargain find on eBay or a specially made gown just for you!
+Visit as many different bridal shops as you can, enjoy the special treatment, try on as many dresses as you can and then when you’ve enjoyed the whole dress buying experience, you won’t regret buying ‘the one’.
+Whether it was a bargain find on eBay, or a specially made gown just for you!

 Happy Wedding Planning!

 If you enjoy a wedding bargain, why not ‘like’ my Facebook page where I share weekly wedding bargains and fun wedding planning advice!

 Send wedding planning advice, money saving tips and DIY ideas straight to my inbox!